 Lastly, we need to find the best and most effective strategies to minimize the harm of plastics to our children.
 For instance, a simple solution would be to recycle as much of our plastic waste as possible or purchase less easily recyclable products such as paper or glass.
 Also, consider a reusable lunch bag or insulated water bottle that can help reduce the volume of paper and paper-based foods that children eat.
 Furthermore, plastics should not be heated in the microwave.

-"Crown high value" rack, storing baby's daily happiness.
+High-value children's toy storage"Crown high value" rack, storing baby's daily happiness.

 Specification